dnkato/MvcMusicStore-Tutorial/README.md

 1. In Part 4 of the Tutorial, the DbContext should be include `public DbSet<Artist> Artists {get; set'}`, or you won't be able to create the StoreManagerController

+1. In Part 7, several modifications had to be made since MVC 5 uses ASP.NET Identity.
+When initially creating the project, "Individual User Accounts" Authentication was selected.
+So the scaffolding included the basic functionality for registering an account and loggging in.
+To add support for user roles, I followed the tutorial found at https://gooroo.io/GoorooTHINK/Article/17736/How-to-create-and-assign-roles-in-aspnet-mvc-5/32014#.XTNQ3uhKhhE.
+The tutorial instructions on adding an administrative user with the ASP.NET Configuration site do not apply to ASP.NET Identity.